Comprehensive Audiological Services

 THE 5 KEYS ADDRESS THE FOLLOWING AREAS TO IMPROVE YOUR COMMUNICATION:

-Hearing Aid Repair & Help with the Hearing Aids You Already Have
+Hearing Aid Repair and Help with the Hearing Aids You Already Have

 Though they are powerful and can change your life, hearing aids are sensitive, electronic devices.
 As they are worn daily, hearing aids are subject to normal wear and tear.
 While you may take daily steps to care for your hearing aids at home, we recommend that you bring your hearing aids in for repair if they should malfunction.
 Dr. Ivory is trained to provide repair services and professional cleaning for your hearing aids.
 Dr. Ivory will also recommend a regular cleaning schedule, depending on your lifestyle and activities.